 Emancipation, in Texas, has several effects on the minor.
-The minor obtains the power to make and be bound by contracts, including car purchases, apartment leases, credit cards, bank accounts, etc. The minor becomes financially and legally responsible for his or her decisions.
-The minor does not obtain certain other age-restricted privileges, such as voting, buying lottery tickets, cigarettes, etc.
+The minor obtains the power to make and bind contracts, including car purchases, apartment leases, credit cards, etc. The minor becomes financially and legally responsible for his or her decisions.
+Also, the minor does not obtain certain other age-restricted privileges, such as voting, buying lottery tickets, cigarettes, etc.

-The relationship between the parent and child is terminated as a legal matter.
-This means the parents no longer have a duty to provide housing, food, clothing, or any other support to the child.
-Child support will terminate with the emancipation of the minor, if a parent has been ordered by a court to provide it.
-The parents also lose control over the financial and legal affairs of the child, including the right to control the earnings of the minor.
-This does not mean that a parent cannot have a relationship with the child or voluntarily provide assistance, it means the parent no longer has a legal duty to provide it.
+The relationship between the parent and child terminates as a legal matter.
+This means the parents no longer have a duty to provide housing, food, clothing, or other support.
+Child support terminates, if a court ordered it in the past.
+The parents also lose control over the financial and legal affairs of the child.
+This does not mean that a parent cannot have a relationship with the child or voluntarily provide assistance.
+It means the parent no longer has a legal duty to provide it.

 Emancipation is generally limited in Texas to three scenarios.
 First, marriage will emancipate a minor.
 The emancipation is automatic upon the valid completion of a marriage license.
-Minors, however, may only marry in Texas at the earliest at age 14 so long as a parent has consented to the marriage in a sworn affidavit.
+Minors, however, may only marry in Texas at the earliest at age 14.
+That can only happen if a parent consented in a sworn affidavit.
 In other states (or countries) the requirement may be less lax.
-There have been cases where minors married in other states or Mexico and returned and lived with their new spouse and were found to be emancipated.

 Second, if a minor enters the armed forces, he or she will be emancipated upon admission to the service.
 Again there are age limits and a parent must provide consent for the minor to enter the armed forces.